lowei1023/Project-3_Data-Aggregation-Grouping-Reshaping-Analysis/README.md

-# Sustainable_Energy_Transition_Analysis
--Project-3_Data-Aggregation-Grouping-Reshaping-Analysis
-Sustainable Energy Transition: A Comprehensive Analysis of U.S. Electricity Consumption and Generation Patterns (2003-2023)
+# Insights and Implications from a Comprehensive Analysis of U.S. Electricity Consumption and Generation Patterns: Towards a Sustainable Energy Landscape